 The following awards and fellowships are from external sources.

 ABA Legal Opportunity Scholarship Fund – Type: Scholarship Award: $5000 Eligibility: Must be a racial or ethnic minority student applying to an ABA accredited law school.
-Deadlines: Click on the title for more information Additional info: The award may be renewable for two additional years.
-Recipients must re-apply for the scholarship in their second and third year, the exception is that the scholarship will be renewed each year if satisfactory performance in law school has been achieved, the student is otherwise eligible, and funding is available.
+Deadlines: Click on the title for more information Additional info: The ABA Legal Opportunity Scholarship Fund will award $5,000 of financial assistance annually to each scholarship recipient attending an ABA-accredited law school.
+An award made to an entering first-year student may be renewable for two additional years, resulting in financial assistance totaling $15,000 during his or her time in law school.
+Although each recipient will need to re-apply for the scholarship in his or her second and third year, the expectation is that the scholarship will be renewed each year if satisfactory performance in law school has been achieved, the student is otherwise eligible, and funding is available.
 Faxed applications will not be accepted.
-For additional information please contact: ABA Office of Diversity Initiatives at 312-988-5415.
+For additional information: please contact firstname.lastname@example.org.
+Application: Access the application here.

 American Association of University Women Educational Foundation – Type: Fellowship Award: Awards range from $5,000 to $15,000 Eligibility: Must be a female graduate studentin their final year of graduate study in business administration or law.
 Deadlines: Application deadlines vary Additional Info: For additional information please click on the title above.

 Survivors of Childhood Cancer – Type: Scholarship Award: Amounts may vary.
 Eligibility: Click title above for additional information.
 Deadlines & additional Info: For additional information please call 1-800-227-2345.